DarienAB/Project-3/README.md

 # Project-3
-This is Villanova's version of the Facebook Marketplace.
+This is Villanova's version of the Facebook Marketplace and offerUp.
 However, our name is V-Pop.